thunderbird/webext-docs/windows.rst

          :name: [``allowScriptsToClose``]
          :type: (boolean, optional)

          Allow scripts running inside the window to close the window by calling :code:`window.close()`.
+Defaults to :value:`true` when the given URL points to an extension page (a page included with this extension and loaded with the :value:`moz-extension:` protocol), defaults to :value:`false` otherwise.

       .. api-member::